-- They cannot resist because they have consumed an alcoholic beverage, drugs, or any other intoxicating substance.
+- They cannot resist because they have consumed an alcoholic beverage, drugs, or any other intoxicating substance

-- You’re aware or should reasonably have been aware that they couldn’t consent for this reason.
+- You’re aware or should reasonably have been aware that they couldn’t consent for this reason

 Forcible Oral Copulation Statute of Limitations

-If the alleged victim were below 18 years old when you committed the crime, the statute of limitation would end once the victim reaches 40 years.
+If the alleged victim was below 18 years old when you committed the crime, the statute of limitation would end once the victim reaches 40 years.
 Alternatively, the prosecution may file charges within a year after:

 - The accusations are backed by independent info (excluding the opinion of a mental health professional)

-- All other statutes of limitations have ended.
+- All other statutes of limitations have ended

 - The supposed victim files a report with the police claiming forcible oral copulation on a minor